kevinrsun05/SAASsassin/README.md

 ## 🔥 Hosted Applications and Details

 - Note: a lot of these still require an admins approval, so you may or may not be able to create an account.
-Definitely check out the Mattermost application for starters.
+Definitely check out the Mattermost and the Calendly application for starters.

 ### 1. Gitea - Source Code Hosting & Collaboration
 *Paid SaaS equivalent:* GitHub / GitLab.com